Region: Administrative regions

 The Canadian province of Québec also uses the "administrative region" (région administrative).

+Regions of England (not the United Kingdom as a whole) used to be administrative units until 2011.
+Since then they're only used for statistical purposes.

 Scotland had local government regions from 1975 to 1996.

 In Spain the official name of the autonomous community of Murcia is Región de Murcia.
 Also, some single-province autonomous communities such as Madrid use the term región interchangeably with comunidad autónoma.

 Two län (counties) in Sweden are officially called 'regions': Skåne and Västra Götaland, and there is currently a controversial proposal to divide the rest of Sweden into large regions, replacing the current counties.